forrestfwilliams/burst2safe/README.md

 * Annotation
     * Noise
-        * No intentional omissions or nulls.
+        * No intentional omissions or deviations.
     * Calibration
-        * No intentional omissions or nulls.
+        * No intentional omissions or deviations
     * RFI
-        * No intentional omissions or nulls.
+        * No intentional omissions or deviations.
     * Product
         * `generalAnnotation/productInformation/platformHeading`
             - calculated as average of input Level 1 SLCs, not recalculated from Level-0 slices.